Jun 6, 2025

 Real Stories from Real Businesses

-Sarah's Law Firm Sarah runs a small law practice in Winnipeg.
-She was missing 4 out of 10 calls because she was often in court or with clients.
+Sarah's Law Firm: Sarah runs a small law practice in Winnipeg.
+She missed 4 of 10 calls because she was often in court or with clients.
 Each missed call could have been worth $4,500 in legal fees.
 After getting virtual receptionist help, she got 26% more new clients in just three months.

-Mike's Construction Company Mike builds decks and fixes roofs.
-He was losing calls while on job sites—places where it's too loud or dangerous to answer the phone.
-He was missing $15,000 worth of work every month just from unanswered calls.
+Mike's Construction Company: Mike builds decks and fixes roofs.
+He was losing calls while on job sites, places where it's too loud or dangerous to answer the phone.
+He was losing $15,000 in revenue each month due to unanswered calls.

-Dr. Jennifer's Medical Practice Dr. Jennifer's clinic was missing 35% of patient calls.
-Each missed appointment was worth $175.
-With professional call answering, they reduced no-shows by 42% and captured way more appointments.
+Dr. Jennifer's Medical PDr: Jennifer's clinic missed 35% of patient calls, each costing $175.
+By adopting professional call answering, the clinic reduced no-shows by 42% and significantly increased appointment bookings.

 Knew your business and could answer basic questions